 Trunkster features zipless access, so you can get in quicker and easier.
-Instead of zipping all the way around the case, the top slides open like the sunroof of a car, so you can delve in for what you need.
+Instead of zipping all the way around the case,

 But that’s not its only skill.
 It has its own 1,500mAh battery so you can charge your phone, and a built-in digital scale so you can check if it’s over the airline’s weight limit for hand luggage – just pull the handle up, and it’ll tell you how heavy it is.
 You can even switch between pounds and kilos.